evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 The model does not include a head-up display.

 {{< sitefiguresized thumb="models/ford/f150_lightning/f150_lightning_extended_range/screens_1_st.jpg" title="Ford F150 Lightning Extended Range" width="3000" height="1687"  >}}

+### Steering Wheel

+The Ford F150 Lightning Extended Range is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ## Infotainment